 LIGHTS: Luckily, lights are relatively low-cost; that’s if you’re able to detect light failures during routine preventative maintenance checks properly.
 Other common issues that arise due to electrical failures are wire failures and seven-way connectors.
 Checking that all trailer lights are operable and cleaning your trailer plug connector prior to each trip could help you avoid being put out of service.

 AIR SYSTEMS + WHEEL-END: These issues tie into our first set of tips with tires.
 Wheel-end issues include leaky hubcaps, wheel seals, lack of lubrication, and worn-out tires.
 Problems with these components left unidentified or dealt with could lead to expensive and dangerous breakdowns and wreak havoc on tire wear.
 Some tips to help avoid an unscheduled maintenance event due to wheel-end issues would be to inspect wheel-ends during preventive maintenance checks and prior to each trip.
 Check for signs of lubricant leakage around hubcaps.

 Whether it’s spooky season or not, unexpected breakdowns can be scary.
 Adopting a regularly scheduled preventative maintenance program tailored to your trailer fleet type, as well as driver diligence in pre- and post-rip inspections can help avoid over-the-road breakdowns.

 “All companies, big and small, have opportunities to improve their preventative maintenance programs!”
 Lay added, “Every small step taken helps prevent future failures!”

 Many trailer breakdowns can be avoided with preventative maintenance and great pre- and post-trip best practices, however, some breakdowns are still inevitable.
 If you find yourself in need of 24/7 roadside assistance, our SBS team can help.
 To learn more about SBS, click HERE.

-    For more trailer maintenance tips and tricks, stay tuned on our blog.
+For more trailer maintenance tips and tricks, stay tuned to our blog.